CyberzSentry/AaDS/README.md

 and figure out what method you want to use).

 Data is usually supplied by the files in the Sources folder.

+# Enviroment
+This repo was created in PyCharm and should work in it without problems (maybe).